SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 ## Work-Precision diagrams

-In the following sections we show several work-precision diagrams, which compare the different methods with respect to computing time and the respective error.
-First we focus on adaptive methods, afterwards we also show [results obtained with fixed time step sizes](#fixed-time-steps-sizes).
+In the following sections we show several work-precision diagrams, which compare different methods with respect to computing time and error.
+First we focus on adaptive methods, afterwards we also show results obtained with fixed time step sizes.

-Since the NPZD problem is not stiff, we can use an explicit high-order scheme to compute its reference solution.
+Since the NPZD problem is not stiff, we can use an explicit high-order scheme to compute a reference solution.

 ```@example NPZD
 # select solver to compute reference solution